 Jules Verne significantly contributed to world literature, and science fiction entered the literary world because of him.
 He is best known for his books Around the World in Eighty Days, 20,000 Leagues Under the Sea, and Journey to the Moon, among his most famous works.

 Do such authors still exist today?
 Or have we, as technological victims, lost our imagination and foresight?
 Is everything now so predictable and not surprising to us?
 I'm curious how many people read Jules Verne instead of watching YouTube.
 We're busy filtering photos of the coffees we drink while he's getting lost in space.
 We count likes on the screens while he is flying in his Albatross.
 Since he is interested in exploring different geographies, we are interested in which landscape video will look better on social media.
 I hope you will read the rest; I'll leave you with the entry of 20,000 leagues under the sea.

 The year 1866 was marked by a bizarre development, an unexplained and downright inexplicable phenomenon that surely no one has forgotten.
 Without getting into those rumors that upset civilians in the seaports and deranged the public mind even far inland, it must be said that professional seamen were especially alarmed.
 Traders, shipowners, captains of vessels, skippers, and master mariners from Europe and America, naval officers from every country, and at their heels, the various national governments on these two continents, were all extremely disturbed by the business.

-In essence, over a period of time, several ships had encountered "an enormous thing" at sea, a long spindle-shaped object, sometimes giving off a phosphorescent glow, infinitely bigger and faster than any whale.
+In essence, several ships had encountered "an enormous thing" at sea, a long spindle-shaped object, sometimes giving off a phosphorescent glow, infinitely bigger and faster than any whale.